typealiased/mockingbird/README.md

 * `--outputs <comma_separated_output_paths>` Comma-separated list of custom file paths to store generated mocks for each target.
 The number of `outputs` should match the number of `targets`.
 Defaults to `<srcroot>/Mockingbird/Mocks/<module_name>Mocks.generated.swift`.
 * `--preprocessor` Preprocessor expression to wrap all generated mocks in.
 For example, specifying `DEBUG` will add `#if DEBUG ... #endif` to every mock file.
 Defaults to not adding a preprocessor expression.
 * `--override` Whether to re-install the Run Script Phase for each target in `targets`.
-* `--synchronous` Whether building each target waits until mock generation completes.
+* `--synchronous` Whether to wait until mock generation completes before compiling target sources.
 Add this flag if mocks are included in targets instead of in test targets.
 See also the `disable-module-import` flag.

 ### Uninstall